Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Pollock Fishing Setup

 A medium-heavy to heavy power, fast action fishing rod with a 45 to 55-pound braided line.
 A long 55 to 65-pound fluorocarbon leader that is about 4 to 5 feet will work.
-If you will use live bait, a slow-action, heavy-powered fishing rod will get the job done.
+If you use live bait, a slow-action, heavy-powered fishing rod will get the job done.

 Best Baits For Pollock